kailash-manasarovar/statement/docs/timeline/2026/june.md

 - I wish I could.
 - I'd be out of here like a shot.
 - I mean truly, the speed of it would be unprecedented.
+- At this rate, I'll be here another thousand years.